What is Guillain-Barré syndrome?

 all deep tendon reflexes.
 The symptoms may get worse.
 In some cases, you may not be

 able to use your muscles at all.
-You become paralyzed, and breathing is difficult.
+You become paralyzed, and breathing is hard.
+Your

-Your blood pressure and heart function are affected.
-GBS is a medical emergency and
+blood pressure and heart function are affected.
+GBS is a medical emergency and needs

 The symptoms of GBS may look like other health conditions.
 Always talk with your healthcare